 Additional Resources for Wrongful Death in Harris County, TX

 Civil Practice and Remedies Code | Chapter 71 Wrongful Death– Familiarize yourself with the states wrongful death laws.
 The code defines what wrongful death is, who could be held liable and who has the right to file a suit.
 The code can be read on the Texas Constitution and Statutes website.

 Consumer Product Safety Commission (CPSC) Product Recalls– Sometimes a wrongful death can be the result of a defective product.
 Follow the link to the CPSC for a full list of recalled products in the United States.
 The CPSC is a government organization that protects the public from unreasonable death and injury from consumer products.

 Evans & Powell, PLLC understands how devastating it is to lose someone you love because of negligence.
 Our firm is here to help you bring justice upon the person that has caused your family pain and suffering.
 Attorneys with Evans & Powell, PLLC are experienced with wrongful death cases, and they will fight to achieve the best possible outcome for your situation.

-Call us today at (936) 622-2000 to schedule a free case consultation or submit your information in the online contact form.
-We represent clients in communities that include Montgomery, Conroe, The Woodlands, Magnolia and surrounding areas.
+Call us today at (713) 622 - 2000 to schedule a free case consultation or submit your information in the online contact form.
+We represent clients in communities in HaCountyoutny and Montgomery County such as Houston, Spring, Montgomery, Conroe, The Woodlands, Magnolia and surrounding areas.